 The Lower Platte River Drought Contingency Plan (LPRDCP) is a collaborative project among these six water management agencies along with the Bureau of Reclamation.
 The LPRDCP was submitted to the Bureau of Reclamation for review and was finalized in October 2019.
-The Coalition is currently preparing for the upcoming five-year Plan Review and update in 2024.
+The Coalition is currently working on the five-year Plan Review and update in 2024.